SMacOne/pageCrawler/README.md

    On macOS and Linux: name_environment/bin/activate.

 8. Navigate inside the directory tree until to reach the top project directory (pageCrawlyPrj)
-9. To reach the project directory in the terminal use the command (cd..)
+9. To reach the project directory inside the terminal use the command (cd..)
 10. Install project dependencies (pip install  -r requirements.txt --proxy http://proxy.istat.it:8080).
 If u don't have a proxy delete "--proxy http://proxy.istat.it:8080" from the command line
 11. Run the spider (scrapy crawl newSpider)